 Global biometrics trends adoption March 2019, Access Control & Identity Management Globally, digital transformation and consumer acceptance of biometrics as a measure to increase security protocols are both having a significant impact on driving the rapid adoption of biometrics.

-Your face tells a story November 2018, Technews Publishing, Access Control & Identity Management, CCTV, Surveillance & Remote Monitoring Facial recognition has advanced to the point where it can be rolled out over large areas and accuracy is no longer a hit-and-miss affair.
+Your face tells a story Access & Identity Management Handbook 2019, Technews Publishing, Access Control & Identity Management, CCTV, Surveillance & Remote Monitoring Facial recognition has advanced to the point where it can be rolled out over large areas and accuracy is no longer a hit-and-miss affair.

 Our dependence on cyber-connectivity November 2018, Wolfpack Information Risk, Editor's Choice, Cyber Security The health, safety, security, economic well-being of citizens, effective functioning of government and perhaps even the survival of the industrialised world relies heavily upon interconnected critical systems.